 - Thailand – land or arrive in Southeast Asia here, however, Bangkok is in the middle, therefore, you will be torn between the north and the south which is filled with islands, what I can suggest is, go up north and spend a month exploring the mountains like Chiang Mai and Chiang Rai and do volunteers.
 From here you can head to Myanmar.

-- Myanmar - you can enter the land border between Thailand and Myanmar.
-You can explore the beautiful Bagan, trek from Kalaw to Inle Lake, visit Mandalay and other small towns in the North and finish up in Yangon, from here, you can head back to north of Thailand and cross the border to Laos.
+- Myanmar – you can enter the land border between Thailand and Myanmar.
+You can explore the beautiful Bagan, trek from Kalaw to Inle Lake, visit Mandalay and other small towns in the North and finish up in Yangon, from here, you can head back to the north of Thailand and cross the border to Laos.

-- Laos - which you can enter via slow boat.
+- Laos – which you can enter via slow boat.
 You can buy a motorbike and drive around Laos if you are feeling adventurous.
-If not, you can easily travel with buses.
+If not, you can easily travel by buses.
 Visiting Vang Vieng, Luang Prabang, Vientiane (the capital) and many more places.
 From here you can take your motorbike, fly or take a bus to the north of Vietnam.

 - Vietnam – If you are taking the bus, they will more likely to drop you off in Hanoi, if you have a motorbike, you can enter through the most north of Vietnam which is Lao Cai province near Sa Pa where you can hike the highest peak in Indochina called Fansipan.
 If you have a motorbike bike, you can head down south or take the best night buses in Southeast Asia.
 If you don’t have a motorbike or want to sell yours, you can do it in the popular cities in town throughout Vietnam.
 In Ho Chi Minh City (Saigon), it’s very easy to cross the border to Cambodia.